handmade success

 Use our wholesale price calculator to quickly determine what your wholesale price should be based on your COGS.

-See also: How to set the right price for your handmade products →
+See also: How to price handmade items →

 Want to go deeper on Faire’s fee structure?
 See: How much does Faire charge?
 Complete fee breakdown →